 Finally, bamboo’s a wonderful deodorizer, whose looser fabric design can also be of benefit to individuals, like pregnant women, who may be suffering from swollen feet and ankles.

 Concerned you may be too late to this party, and foot fungus has already taken root?
 An early warning sign of fungus is the appearance of small white spots (or any kind of color change) on your toenails.
 Other signs include dry or scaly skin on your feet—if it’s not going away with moisturizer, it’s likely the sign of a fungal infection!
-Sometimes, these signs are hard to spot, so take my advice: when in doubt, see your podiatrist and, as always, take even the weirdest of precautions to protect your feet from fungus!
+Sometimes, these signs are hard to spot, so take my advice: when in doubt, contact Houston podiatrist Dr. Andrew Schneider and, as always, take even the weirdest of precautions to protect your feet from fungus!